PatAltimore/active-directory-b2c-android-native-nodejs-webapi/README.md

 # Azure AD B2C Android Sample

+> [!NOTE]
+> This sample is a public preview of how to use Azure AD B2C with Android.
+It is important to note Google [has announed](https://developers.googleblog.com/2016/08/modernizing-oauth-interactions-in-native-apps.html) that they will end support for embedded web-views on April 20, 2017.
+We are taking steps to prepare for this change, and will publish new code samples and recommendations soon.
+At that point, any app that supports Google authentication will be required to switch to using the device browser which will require using a new oAuth2.0 library.
+>
+>

 This sample demonstrates how to use Azure AD B2C with a prominent 3rd party Android OAuth2.0 library [android-oauth-client](https://github.com/wuman/android-oauth-client).
 There's 3 parts of this sample you'll have to setup to get this running: do some configurations in our Azure portal and define your experience, configure/run the Android app, and finally configure/run the Node.js Web API.

 ## Steps to Run